redwoodjs/redwood/docs/docs/deploy/baremetal.md

 ## First Deploy

-Back on your development machine, enter your details in `deploy.toml` and then try a first deploy:
+Back on your development machine, enter your details in `deploy.toml`, commit it and push it up, and then try a first deploy:

 ```bash
 yarn rw deploy baremetal --first-run
 ```

 If there are any issues the deploy should stop and you'll see the error message printed to the console.

 If it worked, hooray!
 You're deployed to BAREMETAL.
 If not, read on...

 ### Troubleshooting